Darren Lehmann: Coaching career

 Lehmann expressed interest in taking up the England coach's job, which was up for grabs after Peter Moores was sacked in first week of January 2009.
 Lehmann was not the first Australian whose name had been brought-up for discussion of the English job, as Tom Moody was also linked to the position.
 South Africa's Graham Ford, the Kent director of cricket, had also expressed an interest in filling the post.
 After having his name connected to the English cricket team, Lehmann was also linked to the New Zealand cricket team, as they were searching for coach as well, to succeed Andy Moles who had resigned in October 2009.
 Lehmann, Mark Greatbatch, and Jeff Crowe were shortlisted as candidates for the post with New Zealand Cricket, with Lehmann eventually losing-out to Greatbatch.
 Lehmann was then named coach of the Queensland team after Trevor Barsby's sudden exit in 2010.
 He took over as coach of the Twenty20 side to prepare for its opening match against Victoria.
 Under Lehmann's coaching, Queensland won the 2011/12 (110th) season of the Sheffield Shield, the Australian domestic first-class cricket competition; this was only their seventh victory since joining that competition in 1926.
 They had won six out of their ten Shield matches, lost two, and drew two matches.
 At the same time as he took up coaching Queensland, he also signed to the Brisbane Heat side, which competed in an expanded eight-team domestic Twenty20 competition.
-Once again Lehmann’s old mate in the Australian team Shane Warne suggested to Cricket Australia that Lehmann would be a perfect coach for the young Australian cricket team.
+Once again Lehmann's old mate in the Australian team Shane Warne suggested to Cricket Australia that Lehmann would be a perfect coach for the young Australian cricket team.
 Warne also believed his old-school approach would be good for either the vacant head coach role, or a position on the selection panel.

 Lehmann was appointed the coach of the IPL Kings XI Punjab franchise for 2013, replacing Adam Gilchrist who was coach (and captain) in 2012; he was himself was replaced in 2014 by Sanjay Bangar.
 As well as previously coaching the now defunct Deccan Chargers franchise, Lehmann had also played for the Rajasthan Royals in the inaugural IPL edition in 2008.

 In June 2013, Lehmann was appointed as head coach of Australia, replacing Mickey Arthur who had suffered a bad result in the Champions Trophy.
 His first assignment was the Ashes series in England, which Australia lost 3–0, however they won the ODI series.

-On 25 December 2017 Lehmann stated that he wouldn't seek renewal on his contract after the end of 2019.
+On 25 December 2017, Lehmann stated that he would not seek renewal on his contract after the end of 2019.